whosonfirst/whosonfirst-properties/properties/wof.md

 ## id

-The record's unique numeric integer identifier.
+The record's unique numeric integer identifier that are typically derived from [Brooklyn Integers](https://www.brooklynintegers.com).

 ## lang